 While your product probably isn't a Navy ship, the lessons taught in this book will help you become a better captain to your team and your company.
 Some of the keys to success include listening aggressively, building up your people, and focusing on a purpose.
 Improving your team's quality of life builds trust and dedication, which ultimately leads to greater success for your ship.

 This is the ultimate guide to the essential concepts of technology and business.
 It's one of the few product management tools that help product managers expand their horizons and recognize emerging opportunities.
 The book covers the rationale behind major tech acquisitions to help broaden your perspective and teaches you how to spot the next big opportunity.

-The business world is filled with companies that fail because they stick with the status quo, rather than investing in new technologies.
-This book will force you to accept that your product is never truly finished, whilst motivating you to continually adapt new product management tools in order to remain nimble and innovative.
+The business world is filled with companies that fail because they stick with the status quo rather than investing in new technologies.
+This book will force you to accept that your product is never truly finished whilst motivating you to continually adapt new product management tools to remain nimble and innovative.

 And that’s it for what we think any product manager should be reading.
 This essential reading list is sure to develop both your existing management skills and build new ones too.